 This article will discuss the relationship between bipolar disorder and sleep, including how a person can improve their sleep.

 There are three main types of bipolar disorder:

-- Type 1: This is when a person experiences one or more episodes of mania.
-They may or may not experience episodes of depression, but it is not necessary for a diagnosis.
+- Type 1: In this type, a person experiences one or more episodes of mania.
+They may or may not experience episodes of depression, but these are not necessary for a diagnosis.

 - Type 2: This type involves episodes of both depression and hypomania, a milder and shorter form of mania.

 - Cyclothymia: This condition involves less intense changes in mood.
 A person may experience periods of mild depressive symptoms and periods of mild mania.